CorporateVault LogoCorporateVault

 Key Takeaway

-Asset Disposal is the technical process of selling, transferring, or liquidating company property.
-Under corporate law, assets are categorized as either "Ordinary" (inventory) or "Extraordinary" (patents, real estate, business lines).
-While officers manage ordinary sales, disposing of "All or Substantially All" assets without a Board Resolution and Shareholder Vote (e.g., DGCL Section 271) is a breach of the Duty of Obedience.
-If the sale price is so low that it constitutes "Corporate Waste," the officer is personally liable for the difference in value.
-For forensic auditors, the focus is on Fair Market Value (FMV) validation and the detection of Related-Party Self-Dealing.
+Asset Disposal is the technical process of selling, transferring, or liquidating corporate property.
+Under corporate law, assets are categorized as either "Ordinary" (inventory) or "Extraordinary" (patents, business units, real estate).
+While management handles ordinary sales, disposing of "All or Substantially All" assets without a Board Resolution and Shareholder Vote (e.g., DGCL § 271) is a breach of the Duty of Obedience.
+If the sale price is so low that it constitutes "Corporate Waste," the officer is personally liable for the deficit.
+For forensic auditors, the focus is on Fair Market Value (FMV) validation, the preservation of Tax Assets (NOLs), and the detection of Related-Party Self-Dealing.

-TL;DR: Asset Disposal is the technical process of selling, transferring, or liquidating company property.
-Under corporate law, assets are categorized as either "Ordinary" (inventory) or "Extraordinary" (patents, real estate, business lines).
-While officers manage ordinary sales, disposing of "All or Substantially All" assets without a Board Resolution and Shareholder Vote (e.g., DGCL Section 271) is a breach of the Duty of Obedience.
-If the sale price is so low that it constitutes "Corporate Waste," the officer is personally liable for the difference in value.
-For forensic auditors, the focus is on Fair Market Value (FMV) validation and the detection of Related-Party Self-Dealing.
+TL;DR: Asset Disposal is the technical process of selling, transferring, or liquidating corporate property.
+Under corporate law, assets are categorized as either "Ordinary" (inventory) or "Extraordinary" (patents, business units, real estate).
+While management handles ordinary sales, disposing of "All or Substantially All" assets without a Board Resolution and Shareholder Vote (e.g., DGCL § 271) is a breach of the Duty of Obedience.
+If the sale price is so low that it constitutes "Corporate Waste," the officer is personally liable for the deficit.
+For forensic auditors, the focus is on Fair Market Value (FMV) validation, the preservation of Tax Assets (NOLs), and the detection of Related-Party Self-Dealing.

 🏛️ Technical Framework: The "Corporate Waste" Doctrine

-In Delaware and global corporate law, Waste is the technical "Floor" of fiduciary failure.
+In Delaware and global corporate law, Waste is the technical "Floor" of fiduciary failure where the Business Judgment Rule (BJR) ceases to apply.

-• The Standard: A transaction is "Waste" if the exchange is so one-sided that no business person of ordinary, sound judgment could conclude that the corporation has received adequate consideration.
+• The Irrationality Threshold: A transaction is "Waste" if the exchange is so one-sided that no business person of ordinary, sound judgment could conclude that the corporation received adequate consideration.

-• Liability: Unlike standard business decisions, "Waste" cannot be protected by the Business Judgment Rule because it is viewed as an act of Bad Faith.
-The officer must personally pay the $4.5M difference back to the company.
+• Liability: Unlike standard negligence, "Waste" is viewed as an act of Bad Faith.
+The officer must personally indemnify the corporation for the "Value Gap."

 🔍 Forensic Indicators of "Looting" through Disposal